What is the Build Back Smarter project?

 Having a home which performs well for you means that you will enjoy:

 - a healthier, warmer home with lower health costs and fewer days off work or school

 - better resilience and ability to meet future challenges

 - reduced demand on centralised electricity and water networks

 The Build Back Smarter pilot project was a way to work out how to include home performance improvements into the ‘standard’ repair of earthquake damage without slowing down the rebuild process or minimising additional costs.

-The pilot project aimed to identify and address the barriers to upgrading homes during earthquake repairs, so that the demonstration can be scaled up and used city-wide.
+The pilot project aimed to identify and address the barriers to upgrading homes during earthquake repairs.
+It successfully led to the launch of the Build Back Smarter Service for Christchurch residents.